-Despite his years in the business and his incredible wealth of knowledge, there are obviously people who will discredit anything Meltzer has to say, yet a five-star or higher rating from this man still means a lot to fans and wrestlers alike.
-Although the stars are only the subjective opinion of one individual, wrestlers wear their WON five-star matches as badges of honour.
-Fans at times chant “five stars!” in appreciation of a great match, and now in 2017, they chant “six stars!” at Kenny Omega to honour the incredible matches he has had this year.
-Wrestlers, such as Bret Hart, have even written about how proud they were when their performances were praised in the WON as the five-star rating is an honour few receive.
+Despite his years in the business and his incredible wealth of knowledge, there are obviously people who will discredit anything Meltzer has to say, yet a five-star or higher rating can have a great impact.
+Although the stars are only the subjective opinion of one individual, certain wrestlers wear their WON five-star matches as badges of honour.
+Fans at times chant “five stars!” in appreciation of a great match, and now in 2017, they chant “six stars!” at Kenny Omega to praise the incredible matches he has had this year.
+Wrestlers, such as Bret Hart, have even written about how proud they were when their performances were praised in the WON.

-Since 1983 when Dynamite Kid and Tiger Mask competed in the first-ever five-star match, ninety-three contests have been awarded the honour from the Wrestling Observer Newsletter (at the time of writing).
-This may sound like a lot, but when you consider that thousands-upon-thousands of wrestling matches take place every year in promotions across the globe, having only ninety-three in well over three decades makes them a real rarity.
+Since 1983 when Dynamite Kid and Tiger Mask competed in the first-ever five-star match, over 100 have been awarded the honour from the Wrestling Observer Newsletter (at the time of writing).
+This may sound like a lot, but when you consider that thousands-upon-thousands of wrestling matches take place every year in promotions across the globe, having only this many in well over three decades makes them a real rarity.

-Obviously, trying to pick out the best of ninety-three great matches was quite the undertaking, so much so that what originally started as a top ten had to be turned into a top twenty because some matches were too good not to be mentioned, but I’ve put in the hours for this one to make sure it’s as accurate as possible.
-I had to channel my inner Meltzer for this one (especially since I unexpectedly lost four and a half hours’ worth of work whilst writing this list), but after a five-star effort from myself, I’ve finally picked out the best of the best in the WON galaxy.
+Obviously, trying to pick out the best of these great matches was quite the undertaking, so much so that what originally started as a top ten had to be turned into a top twenty because some matches were too good not to be mentioned, but I’ve put in the hours for this one to make sure it’s as accurate as possible.

 For this list, I must stress that this is for FIVE-STAR MATCHES ONLY.
 Anything above that, including the unbelievable Okada vs. Omega trilogy from this year will not be taken into account.
 What’s more, I am restricting my entries so that a wrestler may only appear twice in these twenty matches – this may not seem like a very strict limit, but when the likes of Kobashi and Misawa both have over twenty matches rated five-stars, it certainly limits the choices available.
 Also, I will only include one entry within a rivalry/series of matches.